What is the Maintenance Process for an ERP System: 4 Key Steps

 Regularly testing the ERP solution is also an opportunity to backup the database.
 Backups should be made before any in-depth testing is done so the system can be restored in the event something goes wrong.

-By implementing robust security measures, you can prevent issues which would otherwise require maintenance to fix.
+By implementing strong security measures, you can prevent issues that would otherwise require maintenance to fix.
 All it takes is one missed patch to open up your data to a breach.
 Stay on top of the developer’s updates and your own internal security practices.

 Ways to increase ERP security include:

-• Industry-specific compliance: Meet the safety standards and other requirements set by regulatory authorities.
-Stay ahead of any changes in regulations.
+- Industry-specific compliance: Meet the safety standards and other requirements set by regulatory authorities and stay ahead of any changes in regulations.

 Maintenance Support Model